 While Backblaze has customers all around the globe, the company itself is a pretty small enterprise with just over 50 employees.
 Many of those employees are actually remote.
-75% of Backblaze employees work from the main Backblaze office (San Mateo), 15% are datacenter employees, and 10% working remotely full-time.
+75% of Backblaze employees work from the main Backblaze office (San Mateo), 15% are data center employees, and 10% are working remotely full-time.

 When Backblaze first started, everyone worked out of the same room.
-Being 5’ away from someone tends to make communication easy (sometimes too easy).
-The first datacenter was just a few miles away, so if we needed to do something in it, we’d just hop in a car and drive over – calling co-workers from our cell-phones if we needed some help or guidance.
+Being five feet away from someone tends to make communication easy (sometimes too easy).
+The first data center was just a few miles away, so if we needed to do something in it, we’d just hop in a car and drive over—calling co-workers from our cell-phones if we needed some help or guidance.
 Now, things have changed slightly and we use a lot of different tools to talk amongst ourselves.

-It started with emails, then morphed into Gchat, then to Google Hangouts, and now we have a whole suite of communication tools.
-We use Hangouts and Slack to chat internally, Meet for video conferencing to bridge remote employees, , and good old fashioned telephones when the need arises.
-Tools like Trello, Redbooth, and Jira can help project manage as well – making sure that everyone stays on the same page.
+It started with emails, then morphed into Google Chat, then to Google Hangouts, and now we have a whole suite of communication tools.
+We use Hangouts and Slack to chat internally, Meet for video conferencing to bridge remote employees, and good old fashioned telephones when the need arises.
+Tools like Trello, Redbooth, and Jira can help project manage, as well—making sure that everyone stays on the same page.

-For HR related needs, we use a variety of tools/perks to simplify employees lives whether they are at the office or at home enjoying time with their families.
-These tools include an Human Resource Information System (“HRIS”) called Namely, Expensify (expenses), Eshares (stock), Fond (perks) and Heal.
+For HR-related needs, we use a variety of tools/perks to simplify employees’ lives whether they are at the office or at home enjoying time with their families.
+These tools include a human resource information system (HRIS) called Namely, Expensify (expenses), Carta (stock), Fond (perks), and Heal.

 There’s no right way to manage remote employees.
 Every work environment is different and the culture, available technology, and financial capability affects how employees can interact.
 Backblaze went through a ton of iterations before we found the right tools for what we were trying to accomplish, and we’re constantly evolving and experimenting.
 But we have found some consistent patterns…

 Nothing Beats Human Interaction